Moving to a new Mac?

 Choose Apple () menu > System Preferences, click iCloud, and then click the Sign Out button.

 A dialog asks whether you want to keep a copy of your iCloud data on the Mac.
 Because you'll reformat the hard drive in a later step, just click Keep a Copy to proceed.

 After you sign out of iCloud, your iCloud data remains in iCloud and on any other devices you've signed into with your Apple ID.

 If you're using OS X Mountain Lion or later, sign out of iMessage.

-In the Messages app, choose Preferences > Accounts.
+In the Messages app, choose Messages > Preferences, then click Accounts.
 Select your iMessage account, then click Sign Out.

 If you're keeping paired Bluetooth devices, unpair them (optional)

 If you have Bluetooth devices — such as keyboards, mice, or trackpads — paired with your Mac, and you plan to keep these devices, you can unpair them.
 This optional step prevents accidental input on the Mac if the computer and the Bluetooth devices have separate owners but remain within Bluetooth range of one another.